-If you have leftover pork or beef roast, the perfect recipe for leftovers is french dip sliders!
-How to make French dip is so easy using leftover roast, rolls, and au jus can be a 30 minute meal the whole family will enjoy.
+If you have leftover pork or beef roast, French dip sliders is the perfect recipe for you!
+This is so easy to make using leftover roast, dinner rolls, and au jus can be a 30 minute meal the whole family will enjoy.
 Using rolls cuts down the assembly time of regular buns.
-What kind of bread is best for french dip sandwiches is a popular question.
-Why not cut out the traditional bread or buns and use rolls instead!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.